-I am an MSc graduate living in the southwest of the UK.
+I hold down a graduate-job in the south of the UK.
 I was born in 1989 and I eat too much sugar.

 I am, however, interested in a vast array of other areas: language, storytelling, food and water security, philosophy, science and social commentary are all areas I enjoy discussing.
 I plan to start to move away from religious conversation for this reason: there are more immediately important, interesting and polemic discussions to be had.

 I hope my longer pieces will always be broken down with subheadings.
 That is because my intention is to have people properly engage, and a broken down blog is simply easier to read.

 I will put PayPal buttons around my blog, but I won’t ever actually ask for money.
 To date (9 Aug 2019) I have made no money from this blog.